Inityx/os-helpers/README.md

 ```

 ## Downloading Submissions
-You must now transfer the assignment submissions from Canvas to the grading computer; I recommend using SSHFS.
+You must transfer the assignment submissions from Canvas to the grading computer.
+I recommend using SSHFS for this.
 From your local machine:

 ```sh